benfertig/timestamper/extra_files/build_instructions/Run_and_build_from_source_mac.md

 You can now exit out of all *Finder* windows.
 You should now be able to run the *Time Stamper* application (.app) as a standalone program that does not require any external libraries.
 Congratulations, you have successfully built the *Time Stamper* program from the source code on a *Mac*.

 #### Copy additional folders (version 0.3.0 and later only)
+If you have built version 0.3.0 or later of the *Time Stamper* program for your *Mac*, then your *Time Stamper* application (.app) will **not** run unless you copy some additional folders to their appropriate locations.
+If this applies to you, follow the instructions below.
+* From a *Finder* window, navigate to the *Time Stamper* application (.app) you created earlier, right-click on it and select "Show Package Contents".
+* Then, go to "Contents" -> "Frameworks".
+* Copy the following two folders to your clipboard:
+    ```
+    images
+    messages
+    ```
+* Within the same "Resources" directory that you currently have open in *Finder*, enter the folder named "lib".
+* Find the .zip file whose name reflects the *Python* version that you used to generate your *Time Stamper* application (.app) file.
+For example, if you generated the *Time Stamper* application using *Python 3.9*, then you should see a .zip file named "python39.zip".
+* Extract the contents of this .zip file to the same directory you are currently located in within *Finder* (i.e., the "lib" directory).
+* Delete the .zip file whose contents you just extracted.
+* Add ".zip" to the end of the name of the folder that was just extracted from the .zip file you just deleted.
+Ignore any warnings that your computer may display to you about renaming a folder in such a way.
+    * The folder you just renamed should now have a name that is identical to the name of the .zip file you just deleted.
+* Enter this folder in *Finder* (the folder whose name you just appended with ".zip").
+* Paste the "images" and "messages" folders you copied earlier into this folder.

 ## Bundle the *Time Stamper* program into a disk image (.dmg) (optional)
 The *Time Stamper* application (.app) that you just generated provides a fully functional build of the *Time Stamper* program.
 By simply double-clicking on this application (.app), you can run the *Time Stamper* program.